Free audio to video: online MP3 to MP4 converter

 HeyGen supports formats such as MP3 and WAV for audio uploads, giving users flexibility in using the audio content they already have.

-Yes, you can customise your video by selecting from over 1,000 AI avatars and 400 templates, adding subtitles, background visuals, and effects to match your brand's identity.
+Yes, you can customize your video by choosing from over 1,000 AI avatars and 400 templates, adding subtitles, background visuals, and effects to match your brand’s identity.
 For individual creators, the Creator plan starts at $29

 Yes, HeyGen can automatically generate subtitles from your audio.
 Just upload your video (or audio), and it will transcribe the speech and create captions you can review, edit, and style before exporting.
 This makes your content more accessible and easier to watch without sound.

-Processing time varies depending on the video's length and complexity, but it usually only takes a few minutes.
+The processing time varies depending on the video's length and complexity, but it typically takes a few minutes.

 Explore more AI powered tools